Carrizo Plain: Solar power

 In October 2007, the Palo Alto company Ausra, doing business as Carrizo Energy, filed an application for a 177 MW (peak) Carrizo Energy Solar Farm (CESF) on 640 acre adjacent to the previous ARCO site.
 Instead of photovoltaic cells (as used by ARCO), however, Ausra will use Fresnel reflectors that concentrate solar energy onto pipes in a receiver elevated above the ground.
-The concentrated solar energy boils water within a row of specially coated stainless steel pipes in an insulated cavity to produce saturated steam.
+Concentrated solar energy boils water in a row of specially coated stainless steel pipes within an insulated cavity, producing saturated steam.
 The steam produced in the receivers is collected in a series of pipes, routed to steam drums, and then to the two turbine generators.
-Steam used by the steam turbines is condensed into liquid water and then returned to the solar field.
+Steam from the steam turbines is condensed to liquid water and then returned to the solar field.
 Electricity from the steam generators will be used in San Luis Obispo county.
 Local opposition to some solar farm proposals centers on concerns about height above grade, noise and heat plume.

 The solar field would have operated daily from sunrise to sunset.
-Typical operating hours for the CESF would have been approximately 13 hours per day, or an average of 4,765 hours per year.
+Typical operating hours for the CESF would have been approximately 13 hours per day, totaling 4,765 hours per year.
 In November 2009, the project was canceled.

 On August 14, 2008, Pacific Gas and Electric Company announced agreements to buy the power from two proposed photovoltaic plants in the Carrizo Plain, Topaz Solar Farm and High Plains Ranch, with a combined peak power of 800 MW.
-If built, these will be the largest photovoltaic plants in the world.
+If built, these will be the world's largest photovoltaic plants.

 As of November 2014 Topaz Solar Farm is operational, with peak power of 550 MW.